daredoes/docker-snapcast/README.md

 This container includes both snapserver, the broadcaster, and snapclient, the receiver. snapserver distributes audio read from a pipe. snapserver plays audio from snapserver into alsa, pulseaudio, or portaudio.

+This also includes librespot, and builds from source whenever the repository builds its docker image.

 ### Examples

 Broadcast audio from /tmp/pcm-pipe: